MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

-## Troubleshoot IE Mode

-Use the information in this section to diagnose and fix IE mode problems.

-### Internet Explorer mode  general diagnostic information
+## Get general diagnostic and configuration information

 You can get Internet Explorer mode diagnostic information on the Microsoft Edge Compatibility tab.
 To open this tab, go to *edge://compat/iediagnostic*.
 This page may show diagnostic messages.
 This page also provides configuration information for the following categories: